 All parties have been working to identify financial mechanisms that would allow their respective goals and objectives for the Land to be realized.
-Several potential barriers to the proposal have been identified, including financing of the proposed sheriffs' station improvements, and timing of the development.
+Several potential barriers to the proposal have been identified, including financing of the proposed public safety facility improvements to be consistent with sheriffs' specifications, a contribution from the sheriff's department via rent or direct funding for construction and timing of the development.
 That said, the parties have identified the following transaction concept that would address many of these issues: